JeelD10/StackOverflow-Survey/README.md

 ## Problem Statement
 This analysis is about finding some interesting insights from StackOverflow Developer Survey Data.
 The dataset contains responses to an annual survey conducted by StackOverflow.
+You can grab dataset from https://insights.stackoverflow.com/survey

 ## Approach
 1. Data Exploration : In this section, data is studied properly like what type of data it is, how many categorical and numerical data is presesent in data